Published: Tuesday, Feb. 18th, 2020

 “Hi AMM!
 I know I can perform marriage in any state for others, but can I perform my own ceremony?”

-The quick answer is this: It might be possible to perform your own marriage, but it is not a common practice, and is generally not permitted.
+The quick answer is this: It might be possible to perform your own marriage, but it's not a common practice and is generally not permitted.